 Lean is a Growth Strategy, Not a Band-Aid

-As noted above, lean is about creating value.
+Lean is about creating value.
 When you create value, you create opportunities for growth.
-Too often we think of businesses as “getting lean” only when they are in dire straits; like “lean” is a Band-Aid meant to stop the bleeding.
-It’s accompanied by massive layoffs and severe downsizing.
-There’s nothing growth-oriented about it.
+Too often we think of businesses as “becoming lean” only when they are in dire straits, like “lean” is a bandage meant to stop the bleeding.
 That’s not what a true lean strategy should set out to accomplish.